World Weather Attribution initiative

 For example, in July 2021, just 11 days after temperatures in Pacific northwest areas of the U.S. and Canada reached high above 40ºC, shattering records by as much as 5ºC, a WWA study found that climate change made the heatwave at least 150 times more likely and 2ºC more intense.

-The WWA initiative was formed in 2015 and has now performed more than 50 attribution studies on heatwaves, extreme rainfall, drought, floods and forest fires around the world.
+Since its inception in 2015, WWA has now performed more than 60 attribution studies on heatwaves, extreme rainfall, drought, floods and forest fires around the world.
 The methods used have been improved over the years and have been published in the peer-reviewed scientific literature together with many of the studies of individual events.

 To contact World Weather Attribution, email wwamedia@imperial.ac.uk